 The Star Wards community adopts and adapts our portfolio of 75 practical ideas to validate their existing good practice and to inspire further development.
+The 75 ideas aren’t formal standards and we don’t carry out inspections; instead, we encourage self-evaluation.
 You can keep track of the ideas you introduce with the benchmarking sheet.

 From little to large changes through: